 I moved to Malibu right after my eighth birthday.
 Every place has its own kind of magic, but Malibu’s resonated with the very core of my being— the water, the mountains, the people, the atmosphere.
 I believe we’re always where we’re meant to be, but sometimes it's more obvious than others.
 My first job in Malibu was at a local juice bar/ vitamin shop, where I worked for several years.
 Khalil was a regular customer there.
 I remember he used to bring in his own organic superfood ingredients and talk me through how to make the “Wolverine”, which would later become the first recipe for the menu at SunLife Organics.

-I had always been loosely drawn to health and wellness, but even as I explored things like ginger shots and blue-green algae at my new job, I still considered Cinnamon Toast Crunch an acceptable lunch choice.
-Khalil’s passion for health and wellness inspired me to explore what a more wholehearted shift into these life choices would be like.
+I had always been drawn to health and wellness, but even as I explored things like ginger shots and blue-green algae at my new job, I still considered Cinnamon Toast Crunch an acceptable lunch choice.
+After meeting Khalil, I explored what a more wholehearted shift into these life choices would be like.
 Instead of dropping into a yoga or Pilates class a few times a year, I started exercising 4-5 days a week.
 We did 30 day detoxes and I learned what a colonic was, fortunately or unfortunately (still not sure).
 I stopped eating fast food and started experimenting with recipes I found online, like raw squash ravioli with cashew cream sauce.
 The further down this path I went, the better I felt and the less attracted I was to put anything in my body that would deplete me of more than it gave me.

 In December 2007, Khalil opened a sober living facility in Malibu called Riviera Recovery, which he later sold.
-It was second nature to him to help guide people on a path to recovery, but he was admittedly overwhelmed with the business side of the operation.
-Though still in school at UCLA, I quit my job and helped Khalil run Riviera Recovery full time.
-What I lacked in professional experience, I made up for in tenacity and a commitment to learn and grow.
+He was very comfortable working with people on their path to recovery, but he was admittedly overwhelmed with the business side of the operation.
+While still in school at UCLA, I quit my job and helped Khalil run Riviera Recovery full time.
 One foot in front of the other, we played to our strengths and made it work.

 Throughout that time, Khalil never gave up on his dream of opening what would one day become SunLife Organics.
-Given the yin/yang like balance of our strengths, somewhere over the years it had become clear that we were going to do it together.
+Given the yin/yang balance of our strengths, somewhere over the years it became clear that we were going to do it together.
 I was 22 years old when we opened the doors to the first SunLife Organics in Point Dume.
-Since that very first day, we have been driven by the values of heart, integrity, authenticity and altruism and with each day that passes, I grow more inspired by and committed to those values.
+Since that very first day, I have been fueled by the values of love, integrity, authenticity and altruism and with each day that passes, I grow more inspired by and committed to those values.
 I hope when you walk in the door of any SunLife Organics, you feel the same.

 Why the Pink Lotus?